NightscoutFoundation/dataxfer/README.md

 Replace `CLIENT_ID` and `CLIENT_SECRET` to match your app.

+#### Set up Python environment

+Set up a virtual environment with virtualenv (optional but highly recommended).
+Use pip to install `requirements.txt`.

+(If these are unfamiliar tools, you can search & find various guides on installing and using pip, virtualenv, and virtualenvwrapper.)

 #### Install and run with foreman

 `Procfile` and `.env` files are used by foreman.
 You can install foreman